sensepost/Frack/README.md

 ## What is Frack?

+# Note: This project is no longer maintained.
+A new fully offline version is on it's way and will be linked here as soon as it is finished :)

 Frack is my attempt at creating an end-to-end solution to store, manage and query your breach data.
 The tool has got a very basic workflow making it easy to use.

 ![WF](media/Frack_Workflow.jpg)